 Preparing For Careers in Medicine

-Although students may enter the health professional fields (e.g., medicine, dentistry, optometry, PT, OT, PA, etc.) from a variety of majors, there are several reasons why biology is a great choice for students desiring to gain acceptance into health professional schools.
+Although students may enter the health professional fields (e.g., medicine, dentistry, optometry, physical therapy, physician assistant) from a variety of majors, there are several reasons why Biological Sciences is a great choice for students planning on applying to health professional schools.

 First, biology majors represent more than half of all students accepted into medical schools1, as well as a high proportion of students entering the other medical and health professional schools.
-Second, there are a number of biology courses that focus specifically on the functions of living organisms, including humans.
-These include classes in cellular and molecular biology, microbiology, immunology, pathology, physiology, and genetics.
-Finally, the biology department offers ample opportunities for students to gain biomedical research experiences.
-The biology major is an ideal environment for students to begin their pre-medical and health professional development.
+Second, there are many courses that focus specifically on the functions of living organisms, including humans, offered by the Department of Biological Sciences, including cellular and molecular biology, microbiology, immunology, pathology, physiology, and genetics.
+Finally, the Department of Biological Sciences offers ample opportunities for students to gain biomedical research experiences.
+The Biological Sciences major is an ideal environment for students to begin their pre-medical and health professional development.

 What We Offer